lokeshdangii/CMS/README.md

 6. Manage Cars

 Users can effortlessly perform CRUD operations on these components, enabling them to add, view, update, or delete entries as necessary.

-With the CMS Application, efficient car data management is just a few clicks away.
-Ensure you've completed the database initialization and configuration steps for a seamless user experience.